 - Feed the bead -

 When the wash doesn't have enough water, you can always add more water to feed the bead and make it bigger.
 You do that by using the tip of your brush and drop in some wet mixture right above the bead.
 This is very useful especially when you need to spend more time painting around some complex shapes.
 Feed the bead can buy you more time.
 A spray bottle can help as well.
 However, use it sparingly.

 - If the bead is gone, let it be -

-This sound simple, but it's probably the hardest thing to do!
+This sounds simple, but it's probably the hardest thing to do!
 It happens to me from time to time.
 I let the bead dries before I can finish the wash.
 That's basically a sign telling me that "this wash is finished whether you like it or not".
 But I didn't heed the sign and leave it.
 I tried to paint on it thinking I can fix it.
 Whenever I do that, watercolor proves me wrong every time.
 When the bead is gone, leave it be!
-Nothing look worse than a bad edge.
+Nothing looks worse than a bad edge.

-This is another reason why watercolor is fun yet more difficult than other medium.
+This is another reason why watercolor is fun yet more difficult than other mediums.
 You really need to react to the property of watercolor.
 You can't simply control it and expect good result.
 It's best to let it do its thing and respond to it.
 I encourage you to refer back to my previous blog post - Water is the limit.
 It will help you to understand the bead more.